tqhuy2018/Casper-Perl-sdk/README.md

 ```Perl
 perldoc -l CryptX
 ```
-Then you can add it to your project in Eclipse.
+Then you can add it to the project in Eclipse.

 ### Run and test from command line
 Download the Source code from Github and put it in your local computer.